Heirteir-commits/HAC/put_spigot_jars_here/readme.txt

  - 1_16_R3 (1.16.4)

  You can find the nms version if you just open up the jar with a zip program and go to net/minecraft/server the name of the next folder will be what you name the file.
-Keep in mind this gradle only supports the latest revisions of MC if you want to add more you must edit the build.gradle and include a valid version proxy for it.
+Keep in mind this project only supports the latest revisions of each MC version if you want to add more you must edit the build.gradle and include a valid version proxy for it.